sylvainbx/rust-book-fr/FRENCH/src/ch11-03-test-organization.md

 <span class="caption">Encart 11-12 : test d'une fonction privée</span>

 <!--
-Note that the `internal_adder` function is not marked as `pub`, but because tests are just Rust code and the `tests` module is just another module, you can bring `internal_adder` into a test’s scope and call it.
+Note that the `internal_adder` function is not marked as `pub`.
+Tests are just Rust code, and the `tests` module is just another module.
+As we discussed in the [“Paths for Referring to an Item in the Module Tree”][paths]<!-- ignore -- >
+section, items in child modules can use the items in their ancestor modules.
+In this test, we bring all of the `test` module’s parent’s items into scope with `use super::*`, and then the test can call `internal_adder`.
 If you don’t think private functions should be tested, there’s nothing in Rust that will compel you to do so.
 -->

-Remarquez que la fonction `addition_interne` n'est pas marquée comme `pub`, car comme les tests sont uniquement du code Rust et que le module `test` est simplement un autre module, vous pouvez importer `addition_interne` dans la portée des tests et l'utiliser.
+Remarquez que la fonction `addition_interne` n'est pas marquée comme `pub`.
+Les tests sont uniquement du code Rust, et le module `test` est simplement un autre module.
+Comme nous l'avons vu dans [une section][paths]<:-- ignore -->, les éléments dans les modules enfant peuvent utiliser les éléments dans leurs modules parents.
+Dans ce test, nous importons dans la portée tous les éléments du parent du module `test` grâce à `use super::*;`, puis ensuite le test peut faire appel à `addition_interne`.
 Si vous pensez qu'une fonction privée ne doit pas être testée, il n'y a rien qui vous y force avec Rust.

 <!--